offline893/vllm-ascend/docs/source/user_guide/eplb_swift_balancer.md

 ## Overview
 Experts rebalancing of MoE models for LLM serving is a mandatory option.Changing experts dynamically would have a negative impact on TTFT and TPOT while stop-the-world.
-Asynchronously expert load balacing would be a better choice.
+Asynchronously expert load balancing would be a better choice.
 We have launched SwiftBalancer to support dynamic experts load balancing with Zero-overhead experts movement.

 ## Design